TrustierSquid/wolflite/readme.md

 # Wolflite Docs

-- Wolflite is a smaller version of wolf, made with python/flask
+- Wolflite is an even more intuitive version of Wolf, made with python/flask
-- Just a simple blog site for experiments

-- Simple flask python backend setup with React Frontend setup (no css framework preprocessor)
+- Built from the ground up with Flask and React.

 ## Features

-- Blog posts
+- Social posts, (polls, posts, videos)
-- User creation and authentication
+- User creation and user authentication
-- Lighter version of the 'Den' System from the original WOLF
+- admin permissions and user analytics dashboards
+- Den community system for communities to post about their favorite topics

-# Getting Started
+# Getting Started for developers

 - When getting started with development, you want to make sure you create a virtual dev environment.
 This is important because you want to the projects dependencies isolated from the rest of your machine.